E3SM-Project/codesign-kernels/README.md

 # Contributions
 We welcome your contributions in the form of well-articulated pull requests.
 Please contact us with any alternative suggestions.

+# Authors
+Matt Norman

 # Point of Contact
-Please send any questions or comments to sarat-at-ornl.gov.
+Please send any questions or comments to Sarat Sreepathi (sarat-at-ornl.gov).

 # Acknowledgments
 This research was supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.